-My street photography was feature in The Guardian Online here:
+My street photography was featured in The Guardian Online here:

-My photographs sell as open edition and limited edition prints in various sizes and have been bought by collectors in Switzerland, France, Italy, Greece and the UK.
+My photographs sell as open edition and limited edition prints in various sizes and have been bought by collectors in Switzerland, France, Italy, Greece, California, Singapore and the UK.

-I have been featured and have exhibited in many shows including most recently winning the Leica / Street Photography International Award 2018, Prix de la Photographie Paris (Px3), The Creative Review Annual Awards, Fuji Distinctions, The Association of Photographers Open Awards, The Photography Masters Cup.
+I recently was honoured to win the Leica / Street Photography International Award 2018.
+I have been featured and have exhibited in shows including Prix de la Photographie Paris (Px3), The Creative Review Annual Awards, Fuji Distinctions, The Association of Photographers Open Awards, The Photography Masters Cup, Life Framer and Lens Culture.
 And I've even won awards in a few of them!

-I have had various solo exhibitions including most recently at the Leica Gallery, Berkely Square, London and also a Fine Art Installation at The Eagle Ale House in support of CAMRA and the pub.
+I have had various solo exhibitions including most recently at the Leica Gallery, London and also a Fine Art Installation at The Eagle Ale House in support of CAMRA and the pub.

-Commissioning clients include: The European Parliament, Grenson Shoes, Big Al's Creative Emporium, RKCR/Y&R, Honda, Grazia Magazine, Omobono Advertising, The East of England Development Agency, IFRA (The International Fragrance Association), Poundland.
+Commissioning clients include: The European Parliament, Grenson Shoes, Big Al's Creative Emporium, Watchable Films, Big Machine Record Label Group, RKCR/Y&R, Honda, Grazia Magazine, Omobono Advertising, The East of England Development Agency, IFRA (The International Fragrance Association).

 Self portrait, Clapham Junction, London